 With a desire to share her creative knowledge, Gina began teaching and choreographing after her retirement from concert dance and has become a sought after teacher/choreographer throughout the country.
 Her teaching experience includes Point Park University (PA), New Arts Festival (FL), RDA Craft of Choreography Conference (UT & PA), Dayton Contemporary Dance Co.
 (OH), Dance On Tour (NM), Vineland Regional Ballet Company (NJ) RDA Pacific Festival 2010 (WA) and South Dayton Dance Theatre.
 Gina’s choreography has won several choreographic awards including the prestigious Project Tier award and received Gala Status four times at the RDA/NE Regional Ballet Festival.
 Most recently the New York Times called her work Still Present set on DCDC in 2008 “a stirring dance” that “served as a sparkling introduction to the troupe”.
 In 2011 she choreographed the monumental Bernstein’s MASS which was performed for over 2,000 audience members in two sold out performances on the 40th Anniversary year of its premiere in Washington, D.C.
-Most recently she was commissioned to set a new work for the professional dancers of Dayton Ballet which premiered at the Victoria Theatre on the Romance Series in February 2012.
+Most recently she was commissioned to set a new work for the professional dancers of Dayton Ballet which premiered at the Victoria Theatre on the Romance Series.

 B.F.A. in Dance Performance Southern Methodist University